1 - 2 days

 Red-top tube, gel-barrier tube, or green-top (heparin) tube.

 Remove serum or plasma within 45 minutes and transfer to a plastic transport tube.
-To avoid delays in turnaround time when requesting multiple tests on frozen samples, please submit separate frozen specimens for each test requested.

 Excessive lipemia (>1500 mg/dL) significantly increases the apparent C3 concentration.

 Quantitation of C3 is used to detect individuals with inborn deficiency of this factor or those with immunologic disease in whom complement is consumed at an increased rate.
 These include lupus erythematosus, chronic active hepatitis, certain chronic infections, poststreptococcal and membranoproliferative glomerulonephritis, and others.

 0 to 14